GirlsCodeMK/libraryapp-hackathon-js-starthere/README.md

 # Install

 1. Install dependencies with `npm install`
-2. Create the DB with `npx sequelize db:create`
+2. Create the DB with `npm run db:create`
-3. Run the migrations with `npx sequelize db:migrate`
+3. Run the migrations with `npm run db:migrate`

 # Run